 Save wolves.
 Protect biodiversity.Save wolves.
 Protect biodiversity.

 The return of wolves to Europe is a conservation success story, reflecting decades of effort to reverse their near-extinction.

-Rather than adopt and implement short-term culling measures, European countries should foster long-term measures of coexistence through traditional and modern methods of damage prevention.
+Conservationists are calling for renewed commitment to science-based governance to safeguard the integrity of European environmental policies.
+Rather than adopting and implementing short-term measures, European countries should foster long-term measures of coexistence through traditional and modern methods of damage prevention.

-If the proposal passes, it’s crucial for people to continue signing the petition to raise awareness.
-This will help push back against the decision and highlight the importance of safeguarding wolves, which are key to maintaining Europe's biodiversity.
+Even with the latest decision from the European Commission, it’s crucial for people to continue signing the petition to raise awareness.
+This will help highlight the importance of safeguarding wolves and other keystone species which are fundamental to maintaining Europe's biodiversity.

+Save wolves.
+Protect biodiversity.Save wolves.
+Protect biodiversity.